turingschool/front-end-curriculum/lessons/module-3/es6-generators.md

 => huzzah!
 ```

 Simply calling a generator function (ie: just calling `doSomething()`) doesn't actually execute it's contents, instead it returns a Generator Object.
-We need additional magic.
+We need something more.
 Luckily, there's this thing called a **Generator Iterator**.
 To everyone's surprise, it...iterates...over a generator.
-Let's see what that actually looks like.
+Let's see what that actually looks like:

 First off, we need to construct the iterator.
-This is usually done by first saving your generator function to a variable for easy access.
+This is done by first saving your generator function to a variable for easy access.

 ```js
 const words = doSomething()